eduardosmoura/meta-photo-app/README.md

 - **Cache API Calls with useMemo:**
   The `usePhotos` hook caches API responses using the `useMemo` hook to avoid unnecessary network calls when filter parameters haven't changed.
 This improves performance by reducing duplicate API requests.

+- **Context API to manage filters state:**
+  The `FilterProvider` (and `useFilter` hook) encapsulate the `filter state` (both the input filters and the applied filters).
+The `FilterForm` component consumes the context to update the filter state and to trigger data reload only when the form is submitted.

 - **Lazy Loading:**
   Components like the `PhotoGallery` are lazily loaded using `React.lazy` and `Suspense`, which helps to improve the initial load time of the app.